 You can download the traditional construct case study here or find the full text below.

-Traditional building procurement is based upon full lump sum contracts.
-Under these commonly used forms of contract, the architect is engaged directly by government to undertake all stages of the design process and act as superintendent in administering the client’s separate contract with the builder.
+Traditional building procurement is based upon full Lump Sum Contracts.
+Under these commonly used forms of contract, the architect is engaged directly by the client to undertake all stages of the design process and assist in administering the client’s separate contract with the builder.

 - A clear design intent and brief explaining the design philosophy as part of the tender documents will help protect the design quality.

-- A well-defined scope of work and comprehensive documentation to minimise variations to the contract price.
+- A well-defined scope of work and comprehensive documentation to reduce variations to the contract price.

 - Careful selection of the design team to ensure requisite design expertise in addition to capacity and experience.

 - Establish appropriate contingencies. and clear and rigorous documentation;

 - Engage design advice from the architect to assist with the design quality management in brief and contract development.

 - The client understands the impartial role of the architect and their expert advice, independent of the builder.